PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 the sole xfail is the intentionally absent composite owner.
 Targeted Ruff, bytecode compilation, and whitespace checks passed.
 Commit and push this checkpoint before production changes.

+## Very-late Pad/InstanceNorm composite implementation

+The new pass-module owner calls Pad cleanup followed by the three InstanceNorm layout repairs in the characterized order.
+Pad keeps its layout and diagnostics arguments; every InstanceNorm owner keeps its layout-only argument policy.
+All calls receive the same conversion-local ModelIR and LayoutState, and their four mappings are returned as an ordered tuple.

+The lowerer now has one `_very_late_pad_instancenorm_layout_results` assignment outside the bounded store instead of four unconsumed locals.
+The store remains exactly 128/128.
+The late Conv1D/decoder and singleton/consecutive-Reshape boundaries,
+compatibility wrappers, existing pass owners, and all graph behavior remain unchanged.

+Final sequential validation under core-only `uv`:

+- focused composite and affected Pad/InstanceNorm boundaries:
+  `424 passed in 2.53s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 1.83s`;
+- synthetic core runtime contracts: `55 passed in 1.03s`;
+- result contracts: `196 passed in 9.25s`;
+- full architecture contracts: `258 passed in 17.05s`;
+- phase-store capacity contracts: `2 passed in 0.56s`;
+- Ruff, bytecode compilation, 128/128 capacity audit, and whitespace checks: passed.

+No real-model conversion was required for this owner-only extraction.
+Commit and push this checkpoint.
+At resume, audit the next coherent non-store unit after the singleton/consecutive-Reshape cluster before changing production behavior.
+Continue with coherent commits and pushes only; never create, update, or reopen a pull request.